scuhooper/JamesKeeling/index.md

 ## [Hobo Hotbox Soccer](https://scuhooper.github.io/gaming2D)
 ### Made with Unity
 This is a group project made for a class.
 It is 2D version of something like _Rocket League_.
 Not all code in this project is mine, but all code worked on by me is marked with either my name around the functions or listed in the .cs file's header.
-For the project, I worked to implement customizable controls for two players on the same computer, the powerup effects of the various drug pickups, making the pause menu, and getting the correct configuration working for the scoreboard and game win condition.
+For the project, I worked to implement customizable controls for two players on the same computer, the power-up effects of the various drug pickups, making the pause menu, and getting the correct configuration working for the scoreboard and game win condition.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/-WhgPOvFbg4" frameborder="0" allowfullscreen></iframe>
 <br />